FREQUENTLY ASKED QUESTIONS

 What is Veracity Clinical Research?

 Veracity Clinical Research is an organisation dedicated to medical research studies in the field of dermatology.
 We aim to find better ways of managing skin conditions, by developing new treatments for dermatological disorders, and comparing existing treatments with new management concepts to offer innovative options to participants.
-Veracity is looking for new volunteers to participate in clinical trials.
+Veracity is always looking for new volunteers to participate in clinical trials.

 What sort of trials does Veracity do?